 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
+They mentioned long waiting times in between appointments; we were told by the principal dentist this was a negative effect of the pilot and prototype scheme.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.